toAtulArora/chaosTerm/README.md

+CHAOS TERM PAPER
+==

-The report is in the folder termPaper
+The [report](termPaper/chaosTerm.pdf) is in the folder termPaper

-The source code is in the folder lorenzVersion1.3
+The source code is in the folder lorenzVersion1.3 and the corresponding videos in lorenzVersion1.3/output